WHAT IT’S REALLY LIKE TO OWN A YOGA STUDIO IN BALI – INTERVIEW WITH JASMINE FROM RADIANTLY ALIVE

 Jasmine, tell us a little bit about yourself and what brought you to Bali

-At the same time that I discovered yoga I wasn’t happy in my job anymore and quit, not knowing what was coming next for me.
-It wasn’t yoga that made me quit.
-It was more meeting my husband, who had a broader vision and was working for NGOs.
+At the same time that I was deepening into yoga, it became clear that I just wasn’t happy in my job anymore.
+So, not knowing what was coming next for me, I made the decision to quit.
+It wasn’t just the transformation that yoga had sparked in me that made me quit.
+It was also meeting my husband, who had a broader vision for life, working for NGOs.
+He inspired me, and still does, with his passion for helping others.

-That was one of the first big changes in my life.
+Quitting my job was one of the first big changes in my life.
 And I had no idea was what I was going to do.
-But I knew that there was something more fulfilling for me and where I could have more impact.
+But I knew that there was something more fulfilling for me, where I could have more impact in the world.

-And I felt this deep urge to become a yoga teacher.
-I was practicing yoga by then less than a year.
-I didn’t really know anything about yoga.
-I just knew that I wanted to do my training and teach at some point.
-And I knew I wanted to do my teacher training at Radiantly Alive in Ubud.
+I felt this deep urge to become a yoga teacher.
+By then, I had only been practicing yoga less than a year, and I didn’t really know much about yoga beyond the classes I was taking.
+I just knew that I wanted to do my training and teach at some point, and I knew I wanted to do my teacher training at Radiantly Alive in Ubud.

-I actually won a scholarship that meant I could afford it, and off I went to Bali for my teacher training at Radiantly Alive.
+I actually won a scholarship that meant I could afford it, so off I went to Bali for my teacher training at Radiantly Alive.

-I’ve been to Bali on my honeymoon and that planted the seed to come back here.
+I had been to Bali on my honeymoon previously, and that experience really planted the seed to come back here.
 We actually said at some point “wow, I think we would be truly happy in Bali”.
-But you know, I never thought that I was manifesting so intensely that I was going to move to Bali.
+But you know, I never thought that I was manifesting so intensely that I was going to move to Bali!

 How did you both move to Bali?

-At that time Radiantly Alive was looking for a new general studio manager and I told my husband that he has to come and get this job so that we could live in Bali.
+At that time, Radiantly Alive was looking for a new general studio manager and I told my husband that this was what we were searching for!
+That he had to apply for this job so that we could live in Bali.

-It wasn’t something he had done before – I mean he was managing big projects and working with NGOs.
-But I can be stubborn and in the end, I convinced him and he took the job.
+It wasn’t something he had done before – I mean, he was managing big projects and working with NGOs around the world.
+But taking on something so different, in a place half a world away was a long shot, though with my sometimes ‘stubborn’ will, in the end, he was convinced, and he took the job.

 So we both moved to Bali, Rafael worked as the studio manager and I took a job as the marketing manager at the studio.
-It wasn’t what I really wanted to do, I wanted to teach yoga, but I just had to find a way to make it possible that we could stay in Bali.
+It wasn’t what I really wanted to do – I wanted to teach yoga – but I just had to find a way to make it possible so that we could stay in Bali.

-Luckily after a few months the owner told me that I was doing a good job, but they wanted me to teach yoga because he could see that’s what I really wanted to do.
-So they got me a work permit for teaching yoga and then I started teaching.
+Luckily, after a few months, the owner told me that I was doing a good job in the office, but they wanted me to teach yoga because he could see that’s what I really wanted to do.
+So they got me a work permit and I then started teaching regular classes.

 How did you end up owning the yoga studio?

-The previous owner was looking to sell Radiantly Alive and we were trying to make it possible that we could buy it.
-There were a lot of problems and struggles but a year after we came to Bali the studio was officially ours
+The previous owner was looking to sell Radiantly Alive and we saw the potential of what we could do with this studio we had fallen in love with.
+So we put our energies into making it possible that we could buy it.
+There were a lot of problems and struggles in this process, but a year after we came to Bali, the studio was officially ours.

-After working there for a year, we knew what needed to be done and we started renovating right away.
+After both already working there for a year before we bought it, we knew what needed to be done and we started renovating right away.
 We worked incredibly hard, growing the business and building a bigger team.
 We really had this vision of what the studio could be.

-We added a new yoga shala, a bigger shop and a café.
-We had no idea how to run a café, but we did it.
-I’m also so proud of the shop and I had a lot of fun picking out the merchandise.
+We added a new yoga shala, a bigger shop, and a café.
+We had no idea how to run a café, but we went for it.
+I’m also super proud of our shop, it has beautiful locally made yoga products the majority made in Bali!
+We always try to support the island in any way that we can.

-Now after two years of renovations I feel we are more stable and can focus on evolving the business, like bringing in more international teachers and trainings.
+Now, after two years of renovations, I feel we are more stable and can focus on evolving the business in exciting ways, like bringing in more international teachers and crafting more expert trainings.

 How do you work together?

-I think our roles naturally were created in a way because we are different in what we bring.
-Rafael is amazing with numbers.
-You can throw him at a business that’s a complete mess, and he’ll know how to bring it to life again.
+I think our roles naturally were created in a way that is in line with the unique differences we bring.
+Rafael is amazing with numbers, you can throw him at a business that’s a complete mess, and he’ll know how to bring it to life again.

 That’s not my thing.
-I’m passionate about marketing and the creative side of the business, like the branding.
-I’m also in charge of the yoga program and the schedule.
+I’m passionate about teaching.
+That’s’s my calling.
+But I,m also passionate about marketing and the creative side of the business.
+I’m also in charge of the yoga program and schedule.
 I’m never going to stop obsessing about the schedule!
+It’s the foundation of the studio and what brings it to life!

 But we had to set boundaries.
 We are both passionate and I was thinking and talking about the studio 24 hours a day.
-It’s important to know where to draw the line and decide to, okay, let’s not talk about the studio in the evenings.
+It’s important to know where to draw the line and decide, ‘okay, let’s not talk about the studio in the evenings.’
 Still, I can’t imagine doing it without Rafael.
-We are happy and blessed to be able to share this experience together
+We are happy and blessed to be able to share this experience together.

 What’s life like right now?

 Right now, everything feels great.
-My daughter Luna is nearly a year and a half which is a beautiful age.
-I don’t have a fixed role at the studio, though I’m still involved of course and I’m teaching.
-I’m also launching our first yoga retreats and I’m really excited about that.
+My daughter Luna is over a year and a half, which is a beautiful age.
+I don’t have a fixed role at the studio, though I’m still involved in many areas, and of course I’m teaching.
+I also just finished my first ever yoga retreat in Bali and I’m really excited about how this journey will continue to unfold.

-I’m also taking more time to study and do trainings and try not to be so hard on myself.
-Ease up a little, now that I have more time and things are getting easier.
+I’m also taking more time to study and do trainings, and trying not to be so hard on myself.
+It can be difficult juggling all of the roles, from teacher to mother, so I focus on easing up a little.
+Now that I have more time with a great team and the studio more established, things are getting easier.

 Do you have any tips for yoga teachers who dream about coming to Bali?